Public bathing: South Korea

+Nepal

+From at least as early as 550 AD there have been public drinking fountains in Nepal, also called dhunge dhara or hiti.
+The primary function of these dhunge dharas was to provide easily accessible and safe drinking water.
+Depending on their size and location, they were also used as a public bath and for other washing and cleaning activities.
+Many of them are still being used as such today.

 Japan

 The origin of Japanese bathing is misogi, ritual purification with water.
 After Japan imported Buddhist culture, many temples had saunas, which were available for anyone to use for free.

 In the Heian period, houses of prominent families, such as the families of court nobles or samurai, had baths.
 The bath had lost its religious significance and instead became leisure.
 Misogi became gyōzui, to bathe in a shallow wooden tub.

 In the 17th century, the first European visitors to Japan recorded the habit of daily baths in sexually mixed groups.
 Before the mid-19th century, when Western influence increased, nude communal bathing for men, women, and children at the local unisex public bath, or sentō, was a daily fact of life.

 In contemporary times, many, but not all administrative regions forbid nude mixed gender public baths, with exceptions for children under a certain age when accompanied by parents.
 Public baths using water from onsen (hot springs) are particularly popular.
 Towns with hot springs are destination resorts, which are visited daily by the locals and people from other, neighboring towns.